ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 regular cycle to reduce the harmfulness of an Issuer key compromise.

-With a large number of Clients, a week gives a fairly large window for Clients to participate in the Privacy Pass protocol and thus enjoy the anonymity guarantees of being part of a larger group.
-A low ceiling of 12 weeks prevents a key compromise from being too destructive.
+With a large number of Clients, a minimum of one week gives a large enough window for Clients to participate in the Issuance protocol and thus enjoy the anonymity guarantees of being part of a larger group.
+A maximum of 12 weeks prevents a key compromise from being too destructive.
 If an Issuer realizes that a key compromise has occurred then the Issuer should generate a new key and make it available to Clients.
 If possible, it should